KAILAS-R-PILLAI/Ecommerce-App-K8s/readme.md

 ![Custom Dashboard Created Using Grafana](<Screenshot 2026-02-20 002323.png>)

-Pre-Built Dashboards in Grafana

-When you install the `kube-prometheus-stack` using Helm, Grafana comes with **pre-configured dashboards** that allow you to monitor your Kubernetes cluster and workloads without any extra setup.

 ---

 ## Pre-Built Dashboards

+When you install the `kube-prometheus-stack` using Helm, Grafana comes with **pre-configured dashboards** that allow you to monitor your Kubernetes cluster and workloads without any extra setup.

 1. **Kubernetes / Cluster Overview**
    - Go to **Dashboards → Browse → Kubernetes / Cluster**.